Mainack/whisper-2014-2016-data-HT-2020/README.md

 ## WARNING

 1. This dataset contain swear words and hateful language that users posted while expressing hate.
-1. The dataset is stored as one whisper json object per line.

-## ACCESSING THE DATA
+## HOW CAN I GET THIS DATA?

-* **The Whisper dataset is available upon request for academic research purposes.
+* **The full Whisper dataset is available upon request for academic research purposes.
 Please follow the instructions provided in [agreement-whisperobject.txt](https://raw.githubusercontent.com/Mainack/whisper-2014-2016-data-HT-2020/master/agreement-whisperobject.txt).**

 ## DESCRIPTION OF WHISPER DATA